 In discussing your text, I approach this academically and respectfully, primarily from an Islamic perspective.
 Let’s set aside discussions related to Islam momentarily, particularly in terms of “etiquette of Islam.”
 Having studied and been part of teaching religion, we understand that etiquette encompasses various components, including internal aspects linked to Sharia, Quran, Hadith, and Sunnah, as well as environmental considerations aka Urf.
 Addressing both components is crucial when dealing with Islam, and I aim to address this matter accordingly:

 Alhamdulillah, you are a respectable person from an accredited institution.
-Kindly have the above inquiry and response reviewed for a line-by-line correction by your senior teachers and fatwa department.
+Kindly have the above inquiry and response reviewed for a line-by-line correction by your senior teachers and fatwa department, especially in light of the above Quranic proof above.
 This way, we can keep this as a learning experience that builds rather than breaks our Imaan and community.

 JazakAllah Khair for your thoughtful and sincere engagement on this matter.
 May Allah (SWT) bless you and all the good work you do for the sake of Allah (SWT), InshaAllah, ameen.